KarrLab/gdoc_down/docs/index.rst

-.. gdoc-down documentation master file, created by sphinx-quickstart on Tue Aug 16 16:40:55 2016.
+.. gdoc_down documentation master file, created by sphinx-quickstart on Tue Aug 16 16:40:55 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to gdoc-down's documentation!
+Welcome to gdoc_down's documentation!
 =====================================

 Contents: